November 2024 Newsletter

 Photo by Pamela Pastrana

-Key Jo Lee, Chief of Curatorial Affairs & Public Programs at the Museum of the African Diaspora (MOAD), secured my Copper Pennies Media Cabinet, 1997, from the San Francisco Museum of Modern Art's (SFMOMA) permanent collection to exhibit alongside my Constellation Bed.
-This table was generously gifted to SFMOMA by Marsha Garces Williams, producer and wife of the late Robin Williams.
 This piece was a collaboration between me and one of my best and most talented friends of decades, Randy Comer.
-We scavenged pennies for months, selecting those minted before 1982, before they changed primarily to zinc with copper plating.
+We scavenged pennies for months, selecting those minted before 1982—before they changed primarily to zinc with copper plating.
 Randy owned a contraption capable of rolling these pure copper pennies into ovals.
-My cabinetmaker, Pamela Pastrana, attached them without looking while taking them from the container, so their patinated finishes formed a truly random fish-scale pattern.
-The table has casters in its brass legs, and holes in the top allow heat from what was then state-of-the-art AV equipment to vent.
-Over its shoulder is another pairing of my work (as we are in the Brooklyn Museum) with my fellow BADG member Sheila Bridges’ beautiful Harlem Toile wallpaper.
+My cabinetmaker, Pamela Pastrana, attached them without looking as she took them from the container, allowing their patinated finishes to form a truly random fish-scale pattern.

 SCULPTURES IN THE FORM OF A NECKLACE